-The accompanying unaudited interim consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASUs") of the Financial Accounting Standards Board ("FASB").
+The Company has prepared the accompanying unaudited interim condensed consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASUs") promulgated by the Financial Accounting Standards Board ("FASB").
+The Company has reclassified certain items from the prior year's condensed consolidated financial statements to conform to the current year's presentation.
+Cash used for purchases of marketable securities in the condensed consolidated statement of cash flows was erroneously classified as a financing activity in the Company's Quarterly Report on Form 10-Q for the three months ended March 31, 2019.
+This line item has been reclassified as an investing activity in this Quarterly Report on Form 10-Q, as the Company has concluded this was an immaterial correction.
 Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted, as permitted by such rules and regulations.
-These interim consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position, results of operations, and cash flows for the interim periods ended September 30, 2019 and 2018.
+These interim financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position, results of operations, and cash flows for the interim periods ended March 31, 2020 and 2019.

-The unaudited Condensed Consolidated Statements of Operations include the Company's operating expenses related to research and development and general and administrative activities which were substantially comprised of fees for professional services and employee compensation.
 The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the full year.
-These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2018, and the notes thereto, which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 14, 2019.
+These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2019, and the notes thereto, which are included in the Company's 2019 Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission (the "SEC") on March 6, 2020.